gymrek-lab/gymreklab.github.io/_posts/2019-11-04-GTEx-eSTR-paper.md

 anyone who wants to be able to read the paper, even if they only have a basic background in genetics and statistics.
 So I've written a [glossary](https://docs.google.com/document/d/1r-UzcQiRFtoJvObUIP8cPyHO3E1gkQG3DmlmgnEp1y8/edit) for those readers - whenever you come across a term or acronym that's new to you, or a topic you don't quite understand, feel free to look it up there.
+Hopefully this helps someone.

 -- Jonathan M.